Nikolay Soltys: Pregnant wife

-As Lyubov, Soltys' wife of over 3 years, was about to leave the couple's home, a duplex they had moved into two months earlier, to start her first day of work, Soltys began stabbing her.
-Wounded, Lyubov tried to escape and stumbled to their next-door neighbor's home for help, shouting, "He stabbed me!"
+As Lyubov, Soltys' wife of over 3 years, was about to leave a duplex they had moved into two months earlier, when Soltys began stabbing her.
+Wounded, Lyubov tried to escape and went to their next-door neighbor's home for help.
 The neighbors immediately fled into their garage.
-The couple then listened from the garage as Soltys finished his wife's slashing.
+The couple then listened from the garage as Soltys finished his wife's murder.
 According to the couple, Soltys then got into his car and sped away.

 The Sacramento County Sheriff's Department said they received a 911 call around 10 a.m. from a Scallop Court resident in North Highlands.
 When deputies arrived, another neighbor, Vitaly Maznik, acted as an interpreter for detectives.
-Maznik said Soltys' wife was three months pregnant and scheduled to start her new job at 9:30 a.m. as a cashier at the Good Neighbor store on College Oak Drive.
+Maznik said Soltys' wife was three months pregnant and scheduled to start her new job at 9:30 a.m.

-Responding officers found Lyubov in front of her neighbor's home fatally stabbed, with her throat slashed.
+Responding officers found Lyubov's body in front of her neighbor's home.
 "He finished her there," Maznik said.
 "It's a terrible story."

 Before 10 a.m., Soltys left the North Highlands murder scene.
 Witnesses told detectives he had fled in his 1995 silver Nissan Altima.
-He drove to the home of his aging aunt and uncle in Rancho Cordova, also a suburb of Sacramento, approximately fifteen miles southeast from North Highlands.
+He drove to the home of his aunt and uncle in Rancho Cordova.